 But in late 1981, Steve Harris’ band had no intention of becoming yesterday’s news, and responded to adversity by upping their game considerably, perhaps into territory few observers foresaw.
 They recruited Samson singer Bruce Dickinson, created their most ambitious music yet, and released a number one record with The Number Of The Beast in March 1982.

-Producer Birch steers the ship with a steady hand, building on the sound of Killers and allowing the new singer room enough to make his mark, even pushing him to do so.
+This has a lot to do with producer Birch, who steers the ship with a steady hand, utilizing London’s Battery Studios and its in-house engineer Nigel Green to build further on the solid sound of Killers.
+Birch also allows the new singer room to make his mark, even pushing him to do so in spite of crushing headaches, as Dickinson would later explain.

 Dickinson’s operatic singing style takes the band into waters hitherto uncharted, perfectly conveying the drama and intensity of Harris’ lyrics, which are by now straying from the sometimes crude and vulgar words of the first two records to deal with out-of-body experiences, the occult, and historical events and conflicts.
 Dickinson’s voice is the perfect foil for these expressions and he would from this point on be thought of by millions as the ultimate, even the only acceptable, voice of Iron Maiden.

 On the visual side, Derek Riggs’ Eddie has taken a bit of a fall, dropping all the way from the streets of London to the depths of Hell.
-The band’s new confidence seems to find its perfect visualization in Riggs’ album and single artworks, which are also perfectly designed to scare the living daylights out of parents around the globe:
+The band’s new confidence finds its corresponding visualization in Riggs’ album and single artworks, which are also perfectly designed to scare the living daylights out of parents around the globe:

 The picture disc re-release comes with a gatefold cover that opens to reveal a cool live shot of the band on the 1982 Beast On The Road tour, while the disc is illustrated with Riggs’ single artworks for Run To The Hills and The Number Of The Beast.
 The 180g black vinyl reissue replicates the original packaging nicely.

-For with The Number Of The Beast, Iron Maiden creates a benchmark few bands would ever match.
-And they prove why manager Rod Smallwood was 100 % right about a record deal having to look to the third album.
+The ideas and energy that would result from the collision of Harris, Smith and Dickinson lifted the band to hitherto unknown peaks of creativity.
+With The Number Of The Beast, Iron Maiden set a benchmark few bands would ever match.
+And they proved why manager Rod Smallwood was 100 % right about a record deal having to look to the third album.

 That’s when the fun really starts.